 As part of the TIP process, the MPO is required to advertise that a Public Meeting will be held to solicit public input before the MPO Board adopts the TIP.
 The MPO has advertised twice within the past 30 days that a Public Meeting will be held at the May 17, 2021 MPO Board Meeting.
 Following the Public Meeting, a roll call vote is required to adopt the TIP.

-Gary Harrell noted that since the last MPO Board Meeting, an FDOT snapshot revision had been incorporated in the TIP to change amounts associated with programs; however, no new projects had been added., deleted or deferred.
+Gary Harrell noted that since the last MPO Board Meeting, an FDOT snapshot revision had been incorporated in the TIP to change amounts associated with programs; however, no new projects had been added, deleted or deferred.
 The Technical and Citizens’ Advisory Committees formally reviewed and recommended MPO adoption of the FY 2021/2022 – FY 2025/2026 TIP as presented at their April 28, 2021 meetings.

 At this point in the meeting, Wayne Gaither arrived to field any questions that MPO Board Members might have.